dionys93/ety-dictionary/data-text/inglisce/orthography/core-principles/oe-ow.md

-**Monosyllables against polysyllables.** A monosyllable is stressed by definition — there is no other syllable to take the stress — so a stress mark on one is vacuous. `go`, `so`, `bro`, `blo` go bare. §1 holds every monosyllable in the survey regardless of how it is spelled or what vowel it has, because the syllable count is what the rule turns on.
+**Monosyllables against polysyllables.** A monosyllable is stressed by definition — there is no other syllable to take the stress — so a stress mark on one is vacuous.
+§1 holds every monosyllable in the survey regardless of how it is spelled or what vowel it has, because the syllable count is what the rule turns on.

 **Within polysyllables, stressed against unstressed.** Here the final either carries the